 Phenylketonuria (PKU)

-SYNB1934 is an orally administered, non-systemically absorbed drug candidate being studied as a potential biotherapeutic for phenylketonuria (PKU), an inherited metabolic disease marked by an inability to break down the amino acid phenylalanine (Phe), which can be neurotoxic.
+Labafenogene marselecobac (SYNB1934) is an orally administered, non-systemically absorbed drug candidate being studied, as a potential biotherapeutic for phenylketonuria (PKU).
+PKU is an inherited metabolic disease marked by an inability to break down the amino acid phenylalanine (Phe), which can be neurotoxic.
 Lifelong, consistent control of low Phe levels is required for avoiding the serious risks and complications of PKU.
-Treatment options for PKU are currently limited, with a majority of individuals with PKU in need of treatment or not adequately responding to treatment.
-Synlogic designed its drug candidates to reduce levels of Phe in people with PKU by consuming Phe in the gastrointestinal (GI) tract, using genetic engineering of the well-characterized probiotic E. coli Nissle.
-Findings to date support the potential for an oral, efficacious, safe, convenient, and flexible treatment option for PKU.
-SYNB1618, our first generation drug candidate for PKU, has received both Orphan Drug and Fast Track designations by the US Food and Drug Administration (FDA) orphan medicinal product designation by the European Medicines Agency.
-SYNB1934 has received Rare Pediatric Disease Designation by the FDA.
+Treatment options for PKU are currently limited, with a majority of individuals with PKU in need of new medical treatment.
+Synlogic designed labafenogene marselecobac, an investigational medicine, to reduce levels of Phe in people with PKU by consuming Phe in the gastrointestinal (GI) tract, using genetic engineering of a well-characterized probiotic.
+Labafenogene marselecobac has received Rare Pediatric Disease Designation, Fast Track designation, and Orphan Drug Designation by the FDA and Orphan Designation by the EMA.

 Enteric Hyperoxaluria